FMurry/Notify/README.md

 #Notify
-This is a simple hybrid application that uses a Rest API to interface with application data Once a user logs in they can add notes to their app and save them.
-Notes can be accessed from android, ios or web on a single account
+This is a simple hybrid application that shows a demonstration of a Rest API to interface with application data Once a user logs in they can add notes to their app and save and delete them.
+Notes can be accessed from android or ios on a single account
-Currently This app only supports email/password authentication
+Currently This app only supports email/password authentication with passport.js This application uses Nodejs, MongoDB and Express for server side and ReactJS on mobile.

 ##Required Installation
 This Application uses MongoDB to store information